Tulip-Dev/tulip/doc/user/gui.rst

 .. image:: _images/i_panels.png

+When overviews are displayed, you can then double-click on a panel icon to open it, click on the cross in the top-right corner of the icon to delete it, or click again on the **Panels** button to return to the views currently displayed in the workspace.

 * |icon_develop| **Python**: displays the Tulip python IDE (find more in :ref:`developer_view`).

 * |icon_search| **Search**: displays the Search dialog (find more in :ref:`search_dialog`).